Connectedness of fibers beyond semitoric systems II: ephemeral singular points: Introduction

-\begin{Remark} Now let $g \colon Y \to \R$ be the imaginary part of the defining polynomial $P$.
-It is straightforward to check that if $N=2$ and $Y$ is given as in Example~\ref{ex1} or \ref{ex2}, then $(Y,\omega_Y, \ft \times \R, (\Phi_Y,g))$ is an integrable system that satisfies assumption (B) of \cite[Theorem 1.6]{ST1}.
-For example, the point $p:= [1,0,0] \in Y$ has a focus-focus block in Example~\ref{ex1}, and a hyperbolic block and disconnected $T$-stabilizer in Example~\ref{ex2}.
-We would like to also include the $N > 2$ cases; unfortunately, these violate assumption (B) because $p$ is a degenerate singular point.
-(Indeed, a tall point $p \in M$ satisfies conditions \eqref{item:0.8a} and \eqref{item:0.8b} of Theorem~\ref{thm:too_bad} exactly if its local model has a defining polynomial of degree $N > 2$; see Lemma \ref{pureveryexceptional}.)
-Nevertheless, all tall local models with $N > 1$ have certain properties in common: Since $T_p^{N-1} (R^*g) = 0$, the reduced Taylor polynomial $\overline{T_p^{N-1} g}$ is identically $0$.
-Moreover, the zero set of $\overline{T_p^N g} = \overline{g}$ is homeomorphic to $\R$.
-Indeed, $\YmodT$ is not naturally a smooth manifold, but if we use $\overline{P}$ to identify $\YmodT$ with $\C$ then $\overline{g}( x + i y) = y$, and so $\overline{g}$ is a smooth function with no critical points. \end{Remark}
+\begin{Remark} Let $Y$ be given as in Example~\ref{ex1} or \ref{ex2}, and let $g \colon Y \to \R$ be the imaginary part of the defining monomial $P$.
+It is straightforward to check that if $N=2$, then $(Y,\omega_Y, \ft \times \R, (\Phi_Y,g))$ is an integrable system that satisfies assumption (B) from the first paragraph of this introduction.
+In particular, the tall singular point $p:= [1,0,0] \in Y$ is non-degenerate and has one hyperbolic block and disconnected $T$-stabilizer in Example~\ref{ex1}, and one focus-focus block in Example~\ref{ex2}.
+Unfortunately, if $N > 2$ these examples violate assumption (B) because $p$ is a tall degenerate singular point; cf. Remark \ref{rmk:large-N}. \end{Remark}